Arctic Noise

 William Halliday, PhD

-Bill is an Associate Conservation Scientist with WCS Canada, and leads the acoustic analyses of our Arctic Noise project.
+Bill is the Arctic Acoustics Program Lead with WCS Canada, and leads the acoustic analyses of our Arctic Noise project.
+Bill manages our major projects on underwater noise, including both Canada Nature Fund for Aquatic Species at risk projects focused on bowhead whales and ringed seals.
 Bill is also an Adjunct Professor in the School of Earth and Ocean Sciences at the University of Victoria.

 Picture